-The Company is moving forward with an ambitious, staged exploration program at Kunene.
+The Company has undertaken an ambitious, staged exploration program at Kunene.
 Following an extensive program of re-analysis of archived soil samples for cobalt, the historic soil geochemical anomalies depicted in Figure 3 have been confirmed in more detail (Figure 4).
 Field teams have been systematically mapping these areas in conjunction with an airborne electromagnetic ("EM") geophysical survey which was completed in August, 2018.
-The geochemical surveys, mapping and geophysical survey results are being used to develop the first drilling programs by Namibia Critical Metals at Kunene.
-An initial program of 4,000 m was initiated in October, 2018 to test as many of the high priority targets which are currently accessible before end of year.
-A further 3,500 m of drilling has been budgeted for follow-up in 2019.
+The geochemical surveys, mapping and geophysical survey results were used to develop the first drilling programs by Namibia Critical Metals at Kunene.
+Drilling commenced in October, 2018 to test high priority targets and to date a total of 5,860 m has been completed.